 Description And Comments

-Off Sunset Boulevard behind the Tower of Terror, this mixed-media show is staged on an island opposite a 6,900-seat Hollywood Hills Amphitheater.
-By far the largest theater facility ever created by Disney, the amphitheater can accommodate an additional 3,000 standing guests for an audience of nearly 10,000.
+Off Sunset Boulevard behind the Tower of Terror, this mixed-media show is staged on an island opposite the 8,200-seat Hollywood Hills Amphitheater, by far the largest theater facility ever created by Disney.

 A mom from Pearland, Texas, found Fantasmic! too intense for her young child: